emulsify-ds/emulsify-website/src/pages/docs/resources/packaging-for-multiple-properties.md

 ---
-description: >-
+title: Packaging For Multiple Properties
+pageTitle: Packaging For Multiple Properties
-  How to use package management in Emulsify to share components and styles across multiple projects
+description: How to use package management in Emulsify to share components and styles across multiple projects
 ---

-# Packaging For Multiple Properties

 ## Sharing Across Multiple Projects